 - Function successfully in social communication situations

 Therapeutic exercises target speech muscle strengthening, language-focused training and strategy development, and social conversation training.
 For those patients who have swallowing and eating difficulties, speech/language pathologists target muscle stimulation, strengthening, and coordination to regain the ability to swallow safely.

 When our treatments are combined with functional, individualized therapy activities, it enhances each patient’s best potential to recover their most important brain skills and abilities, such as memory, attention, and problem solving just to name a few.

 Our psychologists and behavioral analysts assist patients struggling with depression and frustration, and help them replace maladaptive and sometimes self-destructive behaviors with new, more appropriate actions that make it easier to create an environment of success for themselves.
 Instead of punishment, Pate’s approach is rewards-based and encouraging, helping to modify and reinforce behaviors positively.

 Many of our patients want to return to work.
 Our vocational rehabilitation staff members, led by a PhD-level vocational specialist, evaluate and assess each patient to successfully re-enter the working world.
-By conducting in-depth professional evaluations to determine the person’s abilities and interests, our specialists help patients not only learn and practice everything from workplace behaviors to interview skills, but also help them understand their own unique abilities and challenges to return to their previous job or identify new career or educational options.
+By conducting in-depth professional evaluations to determine the person’s abilities and interests, our specialists help patients not only learn and practice everything from workplace behaviors to interview skills, but also help them understand their own unique abilities and challenges to return to their previous job or identify new career, volunteer or educational options.

 With biofeedback, patients make the mind-body connection.
 Our therapists teach patients to help themselves with techniques for handling the general stress, pain management and sleep disturbances often experienced after a brain injury.
 Therapists use specialized equipment that measures physiological activity and teach patients how to recognize these signs of stress in their bodies.
 Once they internalize this new awareness, patients are trained in techniques like breathing, meditation and mindfulness to calm the body, reduce stress and sleep better.
 These are life-long skills that endure long beyond rehabilitation.

 We offer Equine Assisted Learning (EAL) as well as Equine Assisted Psychotherapy (EAP).
 Available at our Brinlee Creek Ranch.
 Pate is the only brain injury rehabilitation center to offer these therapies in North Texas.